 - The ruins open at 8:30 in the morning and the visiting hours end at 16:00 in winter and at approximately 18:00 in summer.

-As much as the city of Rome fascinates you, sometimes you want to get away from the hustle and bustle and breathe fresh air in the countryside.
-To do this is to experience another part of Italy's richness and the location of the capital allows it.
+As much as you are fascinated by the city of Rome, sometimes you want to get away from the hustle and bustle and breathe fresh air in the countryside.
+To do so is to experience another part of Italy's richness, and the capital's location allows it.
 On this tour to Assisi and Orvieto you will visit the birthplace of St. Francis of Assisi (a two and a half hour drive from Rome) and the impressive cathedral of Orvieto (an hour and a half from Rome).

 What this tour includes